 Essentially, you're looking for information that will tell you what the developers have done with their specific programming skills and how they're able to put them into practice.

-For example, if someone lists five years of Java experience on their resume, but their crowning achievement is not more than a CD collection application, it's an indication that they do not have practical experience using the language.
-This may well be enough of a clue to drop the profile then and there.
+For example, if someone lists five years of Java experience on their resume, but their crowning achievement is not more than a CD collection application, it may be an indication that they do not have practical experience using the language.

 - Coding experience irrespective of industry background